BradleyCodeU/bradleycodeu.github.io/_apcsa/414_searching_and_sorting/Ch14ArraySorting.md

 # Project Details

-Create a utility class (aka a static class) called Sorts ([TEMPLATE HERE](https://trinket.io/java/25da248471) and write 6 methods: a selectionSort() for arrays of ints, a selectionSort() for arrays of Strings, an insertionSort() for arrays of ints, an insertionSort() for arrays of Strings, a mergeSort() for arrays of ints, and a mergeSort() for arrays of Strings.
+Create a utility class (aka a static class) called Sorts and write 6 methods: a selectionSort() for arrays of ints, a selectionSort() for arrays of Strings, an insertionSort() for arrays of ints, an insertionSort() for arrays of Strings, a mergeSort() for arrays of ints, and a mergeSort() for arrays of Strings.
 Use the [SortSearchCode.pdf](/apcsa/ch14sortingandsearching/SortSearchCode.pdf) as a coding resource.

 Create a tester class and invoke all 6 sort methods.